mathwro/mathwro/README.md

 ### Hi there 👋

-Platform engineer and cloud architect focused on Kubernetes, cloud infrastructure, automation and developer platforms.
+Platform engineer and cloud architect focused on Kubernetes, cloud infrastructure, automation and developer platforms at scale.

 Most of my background is within Azure and infrastructure engineering, but my current interests are heavily centered around: